 Final Thoughts

-If you’re looking for an epic road trip in Florida, the drive from Miami to Key Largo may just take the cake!
+If you’re looking for the best road trip in Florida, the drive from Miami to Key Largo may just take the cake!
 This drive has no shortage of delicious food, wonderful places to stay, and incredible adventure activities.

-How many other places in the world can you swim with dolphins, eat Cuban food, snorkel through coral reefs, and party on the beach?!
-This epic Miami to Key Largo road trip is the perfect idea for your next vacation!
+How many other drives in the world can you swim with dolphins, eat Cuban food, snorkel through coral reefs, and party on the beach?!

 Don’t forget to pin this post for future planning!